 There’s nothing that can ruin an end-of-year bonus like the thought of it supporting big oil!

 This is where the idea of divesting comes into play.

 Divestment is the opposite of investment.
 It means removing money from organizations that support harmful industries.

 The practice of divesting has really only emerged in recent years.
 While it can be applied to any type of investment (religious organizations, universities, retirement funds, stocks, etc.), banks are an easy place to start putting our money where our hearts and values are.

 How do you know which banks are socially responsible?

 Making our money work for us AND the betterment of the world: where do we sign up?

 No, but literally… where?

-When seeking a place that will do good with your dollar, here is what to look for in an ethical bank:
+Much like choosing a socially responsible investment firm, here is what to look for in an ethical bank: